Skip to main content

 Mobile endpoint peers can be removed from an Internet Gateway Network at any time.

-1. Navigate to the Secure Networks → Internet Gateway Networks page of an organization on Zenconsole.
+1. Navigate to the Zero-Trust Networks → Internet Gateway Networks page of an organization on Zenconsole.

-2. Select the relevant network from which you want to remove a peer.
+2. Select the relevant Internet Gateway Network from which you want to remove a peer.

 3. Locate the peer that you want to remove.
 You may use the search toolbox to find a peer.